Traveller’s Tale: Tips for Exploring Kruger National Park, South Africa

 There are various ways you can explore the park.
 We prefer guided game drives because you have a lot more people in the truck scanning the landscape for sightings, which is really difficult to do in your own car.
 The guides on game drives are all linked up by radio and will check in with each other with details of big cat sightings.

 Perseverance is the key.
 Yes, you have to get up early to do a morning drive, but that’s why you travelled thousands of kilometres to get here.
 Make the effort to head out again that same afternoon.
 You can relax when your holiday is over!

 Where can you stay in Kruger National Park?

 There are rest camps dotted throughout Kruger, which offer a variety of accommodation options (everything from grassroots lodges to luxury glamping).
-You’ll also find plenty of places to stay clustered around the various gates to the park, including the supremely comfortable Protea Hotel Kruger Gate.
+You’ll also find plenty of places to stay clustered around the various gates to the park.

-By the way, if you are staying outside the park gates, don’t think you won’t get visited by wildlife in the middle of the night.
+By the way, if you’re staying outside the park gates, don’t think you won’t get visited by wildlife in the middle of the night.
 There are no fences around Kruger!

 Do you have any tips for exploring Kruger National Park?
 We would love to hear from you.
 Please leave a comment below.